-NAME OF COURSE: Functional Mathematics LENGTH OF CLASS: Two semesters
+NAME OF COURSE: Mathematics I, II, III, IV

+LENGTH OF CLASS: Two semesters each

-This mathematics class is an individualized course designed to meet the needs of those students who qualify pertaining to basic computation skills.
+This mathematics class series is an individualized course designed to meet the needs of those students who qualify pertaining to basic computation skills.
 This course can be used to waive the graduation math requirements per IEP team approval.